Suko/Docs/!KEYDOCS README FIRST!/FAQs.md

 ## COMPUTE AND NODE RUNNING
 **What is the Morpheus node?**
-Currently Morpheus node is the local LLM, but will be evolving into the Node release by release, for people to be able to provide an inference to a MOR user.
+Currently, the Morpheus node is the local LLM, but it will evolve into the Node release by release so that people can provide inference to an MOR user.

 **Is running a node mandatory?**
 A regular user will be able to use Morpheus without running a node and while running the node isn’t a strict requirement for Capital and Code providers, you won’t be able to provide Compute and Community services without one.